palmetto/palmetto-components/docs/CONTRIBUTING.md

 ### Styles

-Styles can be written in either CSS or Sass; the file extension must always be `*.sass`.
+Styles can be written in either CSS or Sass; the file extension must always be `.sass`.
 Styles are automatically prefixed at build-time using the [Autoprefixer](https://github.com/postcss/autoprefixer) PostCSS plugin.

 ### Storybook Documentation

 We use Storybook to document components.
 Any new component, or addition to a component's API must have a corresponding story where it's showcased.

 * Follow MDX format for writing stories.
-See `Button.stories.jsx` for a good example of this.
+See `Button.stories.mdx` for a good example of this.

 ### Testing